ReemAlsamary/Robot-Navigation-Using-SLAM-ROS/README.md

 ---

+### 7. Teleoperation Node
-### 7. Run Teleoperation Node to be able to interact and control the robot, by using the following command in a new terminal:
+- Run Teleoperation Node to be able to interact and control the robot, by using the following command in a new terminal:
 ```
 $ export TURTLEBOT3_MODEL=waffle
 $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch